lekanog/Olapiper/README.md

 Viewing All Payment History
 To view payment history for all users, superusers should send a GET request to the /allhistory/ endpoint.
 The response to this request will include a list of all payments made

+Using this  as the url https://web-production-0269.up.railway.app/ it can be also be tested on line or on postman.